ABOUT US

 Church Administrator

-& Soprano Soloist
+& Soprano Section Leader

 Katie studied music at Interlochen Arts Academy, Indiana University and the University of Michigan.
 Originally from Michigan, she has lived in WNC for over a decade and can be found around town performing anything from jazz to opera to progressive rock.